dreesf5/nginx/SECURITY.md

 Availability issues must meet the following criteria to trigger the security release process:

-- A core or critical module is affected (see the section on [Modules Under Scope](/SECURITY.md#modules-under-scope) for details).
+•	Is present in a standard module included with nginx
-- The issue must arise from traffic that the module is designed to handle.
+•	The issue arises from traffic that the module is designed to handle.
 For example, a module built to secure against untrusted client traffic failing when exposed to such traffic.

-- A resource exhaustion issue needs to meet these additional criteria:
+A resource exhaustion issue needs to meet these additional criteria:

-  - It is not mitigated by existing timeout configurations, or applying short timeout values is impractical.
+•	It is not mitigated by existing timeout, rate limiting, buffer size configuration or applying short timeout values is impractical.
-  - The issue results in highly asymmetric, extreme resource consumption.
+•	The issue results in highly asymmetric, extreme resource consumption.

-**Note**: It is the operator's responsibility to configure NGINX according to best practices, including setting appropriate timeouts, rate limits, and resource-related features to ensure robust confidentiality, integrity, and availability.

-**Note**: When an issue is found which only triggers with address sanitizer or other similar runtime options are enabled, we will not consider that a vulnerability as teh operating environment does not matcha  production use case.
+Availability issues that will be treated as regular bug fixes and are explicitly excluded from the security release process:

+•	Local file content that only results in worker process termination.
+•	Upstream response content that only results in worker process termination.

 ### Experimental Code